lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

  .. figure:: /_static/portal_tut03_step05c.png
     :name: portal_tut03_step05c
     :width: 600
-    :alt: A screenshot of two plots showing the heliocentric and topocentric distance of the trans-Neptunian object as a function of time.
+    :alt: A screenshot of four plots showing the heliocentric and topocentric distances of the trans-Neptunian object as a function of time.

     Visualization of the 3-D TNO's trajectory by viewing the 2-D projections of its trajectory as measured from the Sun (top two plots) and the Earth (bottom two plots).

 Note that the RSP Portal automatically displays four plots as a 2 x 2 grid.